DarkYodeler/about-me-octopress/README.md

 A minimalist mono-spaced Octopress theme based on [`ji-octopress-theme`](https://github.com/ivanjovanovic/ji-octopress-theme).

+This theme is a work in progress.

+## Future Work

+* Recent Twitter Post
+* Recent Pins from Pinterest
+* Mobile Layout
+* Update post css and layout

 ## _config.yml

 In your Octopress `_config.yml`, add the following section after your `3rd Party Settings`: